ElephtAI/Learning-Notes/Paper_sum.md

 * **Abstract**:

-> We present DeepWalk, a novel approach for learning latent representations of vertices in a network.
-These latent representations encode social relations in a continuous vector space, which is easily exploited by statistical models.
+> We present DeepWalk, a novel approach for learning latent representations of **vertices** in a network.
+These latent representations *encode social relations in a continuous vector space*, which is easily exploited by statistical models.
 DeepWalk generalizes recent advancements in language modeling and unsupervised feature learning (or deep learning) from sequences of words to graphs.
-DeepWalk uses local information obtained from truncated random walks to learn latent representations by treating walks as the equivalent of sentences.
-We demonstrate DeepWalk's latent representations on several multi-label network classification tasks for social networks such as BlogCatalog, Flickr, and YouTube.
+DeepWalk uses **local information** obtained from truncated random walks to learn latent representations by treating walks as the equivalent of sentences.
+We demonstrate DeepWalk's latent representations on several multi-label network classification tasks for social networks such as `BlogCatalog`, `Flickr`, and `YouTube`.
 Our results show that DeepWalk outperforms challenging baselines which are allowed a global view of the network, especially in the presence of missing information.
 DeepWalk's representations can provide F1 scores up to 10% higher than competing methods when labeled data is sparse.
 In some experiments, DeepWalk's representations are able to outperform all baseline methods while using 60% less training data.
 DeepWalk is also scalable.
-It is an online learning algorithm which builds useful incremental results, and is trivially parallelizable.
+It is an **online learning** algorithm which builds useful incremental results, and is trivially parallelizable.
 These qualities make it suitable for a broad class of real world applications such as network classification, and anomaly detection.

 * **Key notes**:
+    - <u>**Main contributions**</u>:
+        - **[1]** introduce <u>deep learning</u> to analyze graphs, introduce **DEEPWALK**
+            - use DL to <u>robust representations</u> -> statistical learning
+            - DEEPWALK (**Random Walk Generator** + **Update Procedure**)learns `structual regularities` with *short random walk* -> capture network topology information
+            - Learning **label independent representations** of the graph -> shared among tasks
+        - **[2]** evaluate the representations on **multi-label classfication tasks** on several social networks
+        - **[3]** demonstrate the **scalability** of the algorithm
+    - <u>**Other Notes**</u>:
+        - The sparsity of a network representation is both a strength and a weakness
+            - > **+**: enables the design of efficient discrete algorithm
+            - > **-**: harder to generalize in statistical learning
+        - <u>**social representation**</u>: *latent features of the vertices that capture neighborhood similarity and community membership*
+        - Traditional approches to **realational classification**:
+            - inference in an **undirected Markov network** -> use **iterative approximate inference algorithms** (e.g. `Gibbs Sampling`, `label relexation` -> posterior distribution of labels)
+        - <u>Characteristics</u> for learning social representation:
+            - > `Adaptability`, `Community aware`, `Low dimensional`, `Continuous`(-> have smooth decision boundaries between communities which allows more robust classification)
+        - `model natural language` -> `model community structure in networks`
+        - the relaxations of the optimization for target:
+            1. the order independence assumption -> better captures a sense of **nearness** that is provided by <u>random walk</u>
+            2. speeding up the training time by building small models as one vertex is given at a time
+    - <u>**Use cases**</u>:
+        - <u>classifiy members of a social network into one or more categories</u>
-    -
+    - <u>**Further directions**</u>:
+        1. focus on investigating duality further
+        2. improve language modeling
+        3. strengthening the theoretical justifications of the method

 ---